Osamu Dazai: Death

-On June 13, 1948, Dazai and Tomie drowned themselves in the rain-swollen Tamagawa Aqueduct, near his house.
+On 13 June 1948, Dazai and Tomie drowned themselves in the rain-swollen Tamagawa Aqueduct, near his house.
 Their bodies were not discovered until six days later, on June 19, which would have been his 39th birthday.
-His grave is at the temple of Zenrin-ji, in Mitaka, Tokyo.

 At the time, there was a lot of speculation about the incident.
 Keikichi Nakahata, a kimono merchant who frequented the young Tsushima family, was shown the scene of the suicide by a detective from Mitaka police station.
 He speculated that "Dazai was asked to die, and he simply agreed, but just before his death, he suddenly felt an obsession with life."

+Dazai's grave is within the Zenrin-ji temple complex in Mitaka, Tokyo.
+It faces the grave of Mori Ōgai, whom Dazai respected.